Patrick Henry Writing Fellow, Spring 2013

 Patrick Henry Writing Fellow, 2009-2010

 During her residence at Washington College, Marla Miller, director of the Public History Program at the University of Massachusetts Amherst, completed a groundbreaking biography of the famed flag-maker Betsy Ross.
-Published to rave reviews in 2010, Betsy Ross and the Making of America (Henry Holt) was lauded by the Wall Street Journal as “a gem of a book that gives us Betsy Ross as a complete person, not just a colonial character with a one-sentence claim on our attention.”
-During her year in Chestertown, Miller also collaborated on an exhibition, “Betsy Ross: The Life Behind the Legend,” which opened at Winterthur Museum & Country Estate in October 2010.
+Published to rave reviews in 2010, Betsy Ross and the Making of America was lauded by the Wall Street Journal as “a gem of a book that gives us Betsy Ross as a complete person, not just a colonial character with a one-sentence claim on our attention.”
+During her year in Chestertown, Miller also collaborated on an exhibition, “Betsy Ross: The Life Behind the Legend,” for Winterthur Museum.

 Marla Miller’s Flag Day interview on WYPR Baltimore - Dan Rodricks Show.